UVADS/git-basics/03-forks-branches.md

+---
+layout: default
+title: Forks & Branches
+nav_order: 5
+description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+permalink: /
+---

 # Branches Forks & Merges

 Git enables software developers to copy an existing codebase and work with the copy alongside the original, without one interfering with the other.